Jaseci-Labs/inr-codelabs/README.md

 This walker:
 - deletes all the post nodes from the graph.
-- updates the ids in the JSON file in ascending order, starting from 1 (incase of duplicate and/or missing ids).
 - creates the posts nodes using data from the JSON file.

 ``` JSON